 15 Green Projects for Under $500

-Hang your clothes out to dry, wrap your pipes, let worms eat your garbage—and make your house a more eco-friendly, less expensive place to live
+Hang your clothes out to dry, wrap your pipes, let worms eat your garbage.
+With those and our other easy, affordable ideas you can save energy, conserve resources, and make your house a less expensive place to live

 Next to your refrigerator, your dryer is likely the biggest energy-guzzling appliance in your house.
 And while we wouldn't ask you to store your food in a vintage icebox, an old-fashioned clothesline is actually a pretty good idea.
 (If that sounds too retro, think of it as a "solar dryer" instead.)